nhayden/apcs2022/vocab.md

 ---
 layout: page
-title: shiboopi
+title: Vocabulary
 # tagline: A few more words about this theme
-permalink: /shiboopi.html
+permalink: /vocab.html
-ref: shiboopi
+ref: vocab
 order: 1
 ---

-TBD
+Godzilla
+: A monster from the Japanese anime series

 [Go to the Home Page]({{ '/' | absolute_url }})